Love Me, Love Me Not (game show): Chase Around the Daisy

 The winning contestant and panelist played on a giant daisy structure consisting of eight petals, numbered clockwise from 1 to 8.
 The contestant started at petal #1 and the panelist started on petal #6.
 The host asked the contestant a series of true/false questions and the contestant advanced one petal for each correct answer, while the panelist advanced one petal for an incorrect answer.
 The contestant had to catch the panelist within a time limit: originally 50 seconds, later 45, and then 40.
 Successful contestants won a new car.
 If time ran out, the panelist won $100 of the contestant's $700 for each petal that separated them in whichever direction was the greater distance.
 Later, the contestant did not receive money for failing to capture the panelist.
-If the panelist caught the contestant due to too many incorrect responses, the game ended and the panelist received $1,400, which was later changed to a consolation prize.
-The panelist returned as the next game's challenger regardless of the outcome and contestants remained on the program until eliminated or until the bonus round was won.
+If the panelist caught the contestant due to too many incorrect responses, the game ended and the panelist received $1,400, which was later changed to a week's vacation in Hawaii.
+The panelist returned as the next game's challenger regardless of the outcome and contestants remained on the program until eliminated or until the bonus round was won, in which case the contestant they defeated became the new champion.